5th International Conference Automotive HMI USA 2018

-Automated Drive - UX/User Experience - Driver Distraction - Connectivity Solutions - Usability - Multi-Modal Solution
+Autonomous Driving - UX/User Experience - Driver Distraction - Connectivity Solutions - Natural Language Communication - Brain-Computer Interfaces

-Therefore the ultimate challenge for HMI experts is the creation of an interface that is engaging, functional, easy to reach and use and not distracting.
-This has become even more important in the automotive cockpit, where the number of instruments and functions directly accessible to the driver has kept rising steadily over the years.
+The ultimate challenge for HMI experts is the creation of an interface that is engaging, functional, intuitive to understand and use, and not distracting.
+This has become even more important in the automotive cockpit, where the number of instruments and functions directly accessible to the driver has kept rising steadily over the past years.

 Ford Motor Company